30+ Ideas for the Best Things to Do in Kalbarri (2025)

 Catch a Wave at Jake’s Point

-Surfers should make a beeline to Jake’s Point, the most popular surfing point in town.
+Surfers should make a beeline for Jake’s Point, the most popular surfing point in town.
 Non-surfers can walk along the shore, keeping an eye on fish and crabs in the rock pools along the shoreline.
 Due to strong swells, this beach isn’t suitable for swimming.

 Explore the Kalbarri Bush by Bike